 Due to the cheap rent, students, young professionals and the arty crowd make up this suburb.
 The dress code is so laid-back, you could be horizontal (and extremely comfortable).
 Vintage flannels, beanies, Doc martins, skinny jeans, vintage tea-dresses, and dreadlocks can all be found around here…with soy lattes in hand.

-There are some hidden back street delights off from Lygon that are good to explore since the main strip gets heaving on warm balmy summer nights, but not much stays open super late.
-Cafe Lua has a superb menu that never fails to satisfy and opposite, there is the punk, sailor-dive bar, The Beaufort, which serves up great rum.
-Do check out the Latin-fusion restaurant, Popol Nah, for food that stands-out from the immense pasta selection.
+There are some hidden backstreet delights off from Lygon that are good to explore since the main strip gets heaving on warm balmy summer nights, but not much stays open super late.
+Cafe Lua (NB: 2015 it changed owners) has a superb menu that never fails to satisfy and opposite, there is the punk, sailor-dive bar, The Beaufort, which serves up a great rum.

-Tourists flock here as it’s quite a historic street, and once a gangster/Mafia member got shot in one of the Italian restaurants.
+Tourists flock to this historic street, as once a Mafia member got shot in one of the Italian restaurants.
 Due to its close proximity to Melbourne University, students are found to be prowling around… especially on Thursday nights where they all congregate (sometimes in fancy dress) in the big Irish pub, Pug Mahones.

 Live music and partying here is off the hook with many great clubs and bars, such as, Mr Wow’s Emporium, Kent St & Ya Ya’s.
-There are loads of fun gay clubs to have a dance in too, like The Peel, and hole-in-the-wall garage bars, such as 99 Problems.
 The vibe is very quirky in this suburb so if you’re in the area, you should definitely get on it as you’re bound to have fun!

 Good-looking hipsters and hippies populate the area which still looks pretty industrial with its old factories/warehouses, old shop fronts, and historic pubs.

 Pronounced “Pra-an”, this flashy suburb lies 5km South-East of the CBD and is the leading suburb in what Melbournians label the “Southside”.
 There is fantastic shopping which requires a fat wallet due to the upscale and expensive boutiques/designer stores.
 The famous street of the suburb, Chapel Street, has been dubbed ‘the longest catwalk in the southern hemisphere’ because of the sheer volume of stores that will drain your bank account.
-You’ll get a lot of flashy designer stores, plus the odd treasure trove of vintage stores so it’s rightly so that the immense shopping scene attracts many celebrities.
+You’ll get a lot of flashy designer stores, plus the odd treasure trove of vintage stores – understandably, the immense shopping scene attracts many celebrities.

 Obviously you’ll want to shop till you drop!
 But if you want to head this way to party then you’ll be spoilt for choice for bars and clubs.
 There are some hoity toity places, like the classy Electric Ladyland ‘part fashion house, part exclusive club’, and the wonderfully styled Morris Jones bar/restaurant.
 Commercial Road is where to go for the buzzing gay scene of the South, and international and local DJ’s spin tunes all over the place.

 The crowds who populate this area both day and night enjoy expensive tastes and are beautiful, sophisticated, shiny, and modern.
 The vibe isn’t terribly laid-back; people dress to impress and heels are expected.
 The fashion police that bounce the entrances are known to turn you away for any outfit mistakes (forget it if you love to live in sneakers) so ensure you look as glossy and polished as the patrons that surround you.
-All of this gives Prahran a reputation that is both bling and snooty, but it makes the perfect environment for glam nights out in slick clubs.
-You just better have a passion for fast cars, designer labels, and tanned men/women.
+You better have a passion for fast cars, designer labels, and tanned men/women.